brendanwalkercasey/final_project_cspb_2270/README.md

 [TBD]

 ## Future Development
+Ongoing Issues:
+    1) Intermittent Data Loss in Output Files: The largest issue this code faces is an unknown, artifact that causes an occasional memory leak.
+Admittedly this was difficult to diagnose, and given more time, I plan to find and fix this issue.
+Essentially, about 1 and every 5 iterations of compiling the the code and running the "wavelet_compress" binary, it produces two (blank) grey or black imagery with one or two white bands (narrow and horizontal), instead of a succuessfully uncompressed image and a 4-band decomposition image.
+I spent sevearal days debugging my code to add logic that would (hopefully) combat this issue.
+Those efforts included:
+        - re-factoring my pointer structure (adding custom deleter fucntion for TIFF* to ensure proper cleanup, and using std::unique_ptr with custom deleter to automatically close the TIFF file)
+        - Ensuring image width and height are even for sub-band splitting (both in readTiffImage() and waveletTransform()), effectively creating a "padded" width/height by rounding up to next multiple of 4
+        - adjusting bit shift value in applyBitShiftingQuantization(), since higher bit shift values may lead to significant data loss.
+        - additional images were used (of varying sizes), but the issue persisted, leading me to beleive the bug still lies with how the code impliments the transform, resizing, or compression.
+        - explicitly resizing the buffer with padded width and height in my waveletTransform(), and padding image with zeros.
+        - Changing the "#define" to "typedef" when aliasing my uint data types (e.g. uint8_t as u8), initially beleiving it was an issue at the preprocessor level, affecting the entire translation unit (file).
+Then removing (commenting out) typedef entirely, and falling back on using regular data types.
+The initial thought behind aliasing my data types were simply to improve readability of my code.

+    Ultimatley, I beleive the issue is some type of memory leak, or incorrect/overcompression technique, which results in blank grey images periodically in my code's output (depending on the image input).
+Perhaps the combination of bit shifting and wavelet compression requires special sigma values, or customized Lempel-Ziv-Weltch() function to be calculated depending on image input and its spatial patterns.
+Currently, in applyBitShiftingQuantization(), I apply bit-shifting to compress the image.
+The current shift is 2 bits, which may lead to significant data loss.
+While I've adjusted this value based on the level of compression I may want to also consider other quantization techniques and/or use more sophisticated approaches.

+    2) Improperly Sized Sub-Band Output Files:  While the above issue took ~90% of my time allocated towards debugging, I also experienced issues with the sub-band outputs incorrectly displaying individual decomposed sub-bands for Vertical, Horizontal, Diagonal, and Approximation components (i.e. sub-bands: HL, LH, HH, and LL).
+This is an issue that I believe is an easier fix, however my priority was diagnosing an adding logic to debug the main file outputs (reconstructed image after transform and compression, and decomposed output image with all four sub-bands).

-My original plans:
+Original plans:

-    -OpenCV versus LibTIFF Libraries: My original plan was to use OpenCV for its ease of use (and use LibTIFF as a backup library).
+    -OpenCV Library vs. LibTIFF Libraries: My original plan was to use OpenCV for its ease of use (and use LibTIFF as a backup library).
 However, the route I took to install openCV (both using package managers, and precompiled binaries for quick installs) required several dependencies:

                 - Package managers:
                     - Homebrew package manager (decided not to use, until I had more information about this issue - see https://saagarjha.com/blog/2019/04/26/thoughts-on-macos-package-managers/)